chevestong/anthyphairesis/README.md

 ---

-*This project is part of an ongoing interest in the history of mathematics, the emergence of formal systems, and the embodied cognition underlying early discovery.*
+*This project is part of an ongoing personal interest in the history of mathematics, the emergence of formal systems, and the embodied cognition underlying early discovery.*